Recelis/DAL/notes/Software Engineering/Web Development/Frontend Frameworks.md

-# Frontend Frameworks: CRUD
+# Frontend Frameworks: CRUD, JavaScript, npm

 ## Dependencies
 The core ideas are componentisation of `HTML`, `CSS` and `JavaScript` code.
 You can bundle your code into either class or functional components so that they are modular, reusable if needed, and composable.
 They have a `lifecycle`, things happen on first mount, on update and on removal.
-They also take in `props` and the output is the component HTML or whatever rendering template language.
+They also take in `props` and the output is the component HTML or whatever rendering `template` language.
 Typically, they will also have some internal `state` that can deal with `event handling`.

 ## Implementations
-Typically for `CRUD` applications.
+Typically for `CRUD` applications. `Automated testing` is an important addition to Frontend Frameworks.
+It is optional, but necessary in most professional settings.

 ## Dependents
 - React